 Your first appointment after surgery will be 3 to 4 weeks after your surgery.
 Your nurse will give you instructions on how to make this appointment, including the phone number to call.

-During this appointment, your doctor will discuss the pathology results with you in detail.
+During this appointment, your doctor will discuss your pathology results with you in detail.

 - A temperature of 101° F (38.3° C) or higher

-- Pain that does not get better with your medications
+- Pain that doesn’t get better with your medication

 - Redness, swelling, or drainage from your incisions that is foul smelling (smells bad) or is pus-like (thick or yellow)

 - Diarrhea or constipation